PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 #### Exercise Price

-Its the fixed price at which stock will be issued when it will be exercised.
+Exercise price when performed exercising on stock.

 Its amount input field.
 Its mandatory field.
 Decimal is allowed.
 Default value is set to `$0.00`.